...

 What is Motivational Interviewing Used For?

-Motivational interviewing is a versatile approach that can be applied to various mental health concerns and behavioral challenges.
-It’s particularly effective in helping people make positive changes and overcome obstacles in their lives.
+Motivational interviewing is a flexible method.
+It can be used for many mental health issues and behavioral problems.
+It is very effective in helping people make positive changes.
+It also helps them overcome obstacles in their lives.
+This shows how Motivation-Driven Counseling works.

 Motivational Interviewing for Addiction Treatment